endofthepain/graft-white-paper/graft-white-paper-1.01/graft-white-paper-1.01.md

 In order to speed up the authorization process, the merchant point of sale app can instruct the authorization sample supernodes to ignore the responses from the rest of the authorization sample as soon as it receives more than 50% of the approved responses from “fastest” supernodes and zero rejected responses; however, this mode will increase the risk of fraud, which can be acceptable in specific cases of micropayments when transaction processing speed requirements are extremely important.

-## Relay Supernodes
+### Relay Supernodes
 Real time authorizastion sample consists of 8 supernodes.
 Any supernode from the sample can be also a *relay* supernode - the one that facilitates the merchant transaction by communicating with the merchant POS or/and the buyer’s wallet on one side, and the rest of the authorization sample supernodes on the other side.
 The relay supernode can be selected randomly by the point of sale or wallet from the current authorization sample linked to the transaction.
 Merchant or wallet can also select any supernode which is not a part of authoriztion sample.
 In fact, merchant or wallet can host their own supernodes if they are seeking an extra layer of security and privacy, and potentially earn an income from mining and transaction processing.
 However, the relay nodes do not get any rewards or fees if they are not included in the authorization sample.

-## Supernode Rewards from mining and real time authoriztions
+### Supernode Rewards
 Each supernode in the authorization sample receives a share of transaction fee for each transaction it signs (approves).
 Each supernode in the sample receives 1 / n of the transaction fee, where n is the number of supernodes in the authorization sample.

-Each transaction will include the public addresses and the signature of the sample supernodes that approved the transaction for receiving their share of the block reward and transaction fee.
 The fee is paid by the recipient (merchant).

 The block mining reward is paid to the supernode that solved the new block.
-The block reward is gradually reduced with each new block using the following formula: (M - A) * 220 * 1012, where A = current circulation, M = total supply in atomic units (264 − 1).
+The block reward is gradually reduced with each new block using the following formula: (M - A) * 2<sup>20</sup> * 10<sup>12</sup>, where A = current circulation, M = total supply in atomic units (2<sup>64</sup> − 1).
 The idea behind this is that in the future there will be more transactions which will ensure the sustainable income for supernodes from transaction fees.

 ## Scalability
 Scalability of payment network is the ability to process a large number of transactions simultaneously without degradation of performance.
 Scalability of the payment network is usually measured in tps (transactions per second).
 For example, Visa claims its authorization network is capable to process 56,000 tps,[17] while Bitcoin network is restricted to a sustained rate of only 7 tps.[18]